Farukhsb/edu-intel-spark/README.md

 ## Current State

-This project is best described as a strong, fast-moving integrated prototype with hardened core workflows.
+This project is best described as a fast-moving integrated prototype with hardened core workflows.
 It is no longer just a UI demo, but it is also not pretending to be a fully finished institutional platform.

 The strongest areas are:
 - coherent assessment workflow design